 Medical Editor: John P. Cunha, DO, FACOEP

-Trilipix (fenofibric acid) is used to treat high cholesterol and high triglyceride levels.
+Trilipix (fenofibric acid) is a lipid regulating agent used to treat high cholesterol and high triglyceride levels.
 It is sometimes given together with other cholesterol-lowering medications.
-It is a lipid regulating agent.
-This medication is available in generic form.
-Common side effects include nausea and headache.
+Trilipix is available in generic form.
+Common side effects of Trilipix include nausea, upset stomach, headache, dizziness, back pain, joint pain, or cold symptoms such as stuffy nose, sneezing, or sore throat.

 The dose of Trilipix ranges from 45 to 135 mg once daily, depending on the patient's condition.
 Dosage is individualized according to patient response.
 Trilipix may interact with cyclosporine, blood thinners, diuretics (water pills), birth control pills or hormone replacement therapy, or beta-blockers.
 Tell your doctor all medications and supplements you use.
 Trilipix is not recommended for use during pregnancy.
 It may harm a fetus.
 It is unknown if this medication passes into breast milk.
 Breast-feeding while using this drug is not recommended.